 The Kate Dopirak Craft and Community Award provides tuition to the SCBWI Annual Summer Conference in Los Angeles to the author of a promising manuscript who is dedicated to honing their craft and expanding their writing community but is experiencing a financial barrier to attending the conference.
 This award is offered in celebration of Kate Dopirak, a picture book author and beloved SCBWI member who lived her life lighting the way for others.

 The KDCC Award will alternate every other year between a picture book winner and a middle grade/young adult winner.
-The initial 2020 KDCC Award will be given to a picture book manuscript.
+The second annual 2021 KDCC Award will be given to a middle grade or young adult manuscript.

-In 2020, one picture book writer will be selected by a panel of judges as the recipient of the 2020 Kate Dopirak Craft and Community Award, which includes:
+In 2021, one middle grade or young adult writer will be selected by a panel of judges as the recipient of the 2021 Kate Dopirak Craft and Community Award, which includes:

-- Full tuition to the 49th Society of Children’s Book Writers and Illustrators (SCBWI) Annual Summer Conference, July 24-27, 2020 in Los Angeles, CA.
+- Full tuition to the 50th Society of Children’s Book Writers and Illustrators (SCBWI) Annual Summer Conference, summer 2021 (exact dates forthcoming), in Los Angeles, CA.